 The heavy British machine known as Iron Maiden is as iconic as it comes.
-Three guitarists performing together will produce nothing less than a massive sound overall.
+Three guitarists performing together will produce nothing less than a massive sound.

 But how can you reproduce that sound when Iron Maiden amp settings are hard to come by?

-In this guide, we are going to look at a few different ways you can grab that tone with your amp, and how to work out a few issues along the way.
+In this guide, we are going to look at a few different ways you can grab that tone with your amp.
+Also, learn how to work out a few issues along the way.

 What Is Iron Maiden’s Sound?